semgrep/semgrep-docs/docs/usage-limits.md

 ### How are contributors calculated?

-Contributors are calculated using `git log` over the past month.
+Contributors are calculated using `git log` over the past 30 days. **Bots** and similar automations are excluded from this count.

 ### What happens when the usage limit is exceeded?